Research Associate & Director: Social Protection Programme (WIEGO)

 Laura completed her PhD at the University of KwaZulu-Natal.
 Her research focused on the politics of inclusion into health policy in Ghana and India, including an analysis the policies of the World Health Organization and the International Labour Organization.
-Laura is also currently the Deputy Director of the Social Protection Programme of the global research-action-advocacy network, Women in Informal Employment: Globalizing and Organizing (WIEGO), and her main research interests relate to social policy and employment (with a specific focus on the informal economy).
+Laura held a postdoctoral fellowship in the Neil Aggett Labour Studies Unit (NALSU) in 2016 and 2017.
+She is a Research Associate in the Department of Sociology, Rhodes University and a NALSU Associate.
+Laura holds the position of Director of the Social Protection Programme of the global research-action-advocacy network, Women in Informal Employment: Globalizing and Organizing (WIEGO), and her main research interests relate to social policy and employment (with a specific focus on the informal economy).
 A secondary interest is the relationship between urban policies, social policies and informal employment which takes place in urban public spaces.
 For the last seven years she has been involved in action-research projects in Brazil, Ghana, India, and South Africa aimed at improving the access of informal workers to health services.
 She has also more recently been involved in work that seeks to better understand the linkages between child care provision and women’s economic empowerment.

 Moussié, R and Alfers, L. 2018.
 Women informal workers demand child care: Shifting narratives on women’s economic empowerment in Africa.
 Agenda, 32 (1).